Charles Frederick Williams: Recognition

 In the Nile Campaign of 1884 until 1885 application was made to the War Office with the support of the Commander in Chief Lord Wolseley for medals for Willams and correspondent Bennet Burleigh.
 Williams had been twice requested to take command of some of the men by senior officers on the spot.
 The Secretary of War was unable to grant the recognition under the rules of the day but wrote a letter saying that he regretted that this must be his decision.

 Williams was a recipient of the Queen's Sudan Medal, an award given to British and Egyptian forces which took part in the Sudan campaign between 1896 and 1898.

-Field Marshall Garnet Wolseley recognized the contributions of Charles Williams on the battlefield.
+Field Marshal Garnet Wolseley recognized the contributions of Charles Williams on the battlefield.
 Wolesely said in a speech that from "Charles Williams, he had at various times received the greatest possible help in the field."

 Death

 Charles Williams died in Brixton, London on 9 February 1904; he was buried in Nunhead Cemetery of London.
-His son, journalist Fred Williams, first learned of his father’s death on the wire service he was monitoring at his newspaper in Toronto, Ontario, Canada.
+His son, journalist Fred Williams, first learned of his father's death on the wire service he was monitoring at his newspaper in Toronto, Ontario, Canada.

 His funeral was well attended by the press as well as members of the military including Field Marshal Sir Evelyn Wood.
 Colleague Henry Nevison wrote a long reflection on Charles Williams.
 It included, "On the field he possessed a kind of instinctive sense of what was going to happen.
 When I went to big field-days with him he was already an elderly man, and much broken down with the hardships of a war correspondent's life; but he invariably appeared at the critical place exactly at the right moment, and I once heard the Duke of Connaught, who was commanding, say, 'When I see Charlie Williams shut up his telescope, I know it's all over.'...
 "And now he is gone, with his rage, his generosity, his innocent pride, his faithful championship of every friend, and his memories of so many a strange event.
 His greatest joy was to encourage youth to follow in his steps, and the world is sadder and duller for his going."